Skip to main content

 Really?
 How can a car from 1965 be "new"?

 What he means is that he found a newly discovered version of an old car.
 He found it hidden in a barn, covered in dust.
 It isn't a "new model" with a different engine or a different shape; it’s the same car everyone has known for over sixty years.
-It’s just a "new" piece of evidence for his collection.
+It’s just a "new" addition to his collection.

 What are the "137 Additions"?